Xsivax/cannabinieri/README.md

-The Website for the company Cannabinieri
+The Website for Cannabinieri CBD

+How to start:

+-download respository as zip

+-unzip directory

+- change into directory

+- inside directory run:

-started with : node server.js
+ node server.js

+ -if there are problems try

+ npm install

 The content both text and images are dummy content they need to be replaced with the 'real' content.

-The Language Links are not functional yet.
+The Language Links are not functional yet (exept 'Deutsch').

-The Website is not yet fully responsive, media queries have to be fitted to serve all device-sizes.

-The links in the footer lead nowhere content has to be added.
+Some links lead nowhere, content has to be added.

 A (alt) social media accounts have to be built, hosted and added.